Upon a balcony in Brunswick, I soak up the last of summer.

 Not long ago the world was mobilised by a girl with a hand-made banner.

-People swarmed their cities with fierce intent.
+We swarmed our cities with fierce intent.

 The girl stays home and we do the same.